 Can I use 'negative assurance' engagement letters or multiyear engagement letters?

 While annual engagement letters, signed by both the CPA firm and the client, are ideal, they are not always practical to implement, especially for firms with high-volume, small-dollar engagements, such as 1040 return preparation.
 For these engagements, consider unilateral engagement letters, also referred to as "negative assurance" engagement letters.
 Unilateral engagement letters include a statement that, through the client's provision of information to the CPA and the CPA's delivery of service to the client, the client has accepted the firm's terms as set forth in the engagement letter provided to the client.

 Evergreen engagement letters indicate that services will continue unchanged until either party terminates the professional relationship, and they do not specify when the engagement will end.
 While seemingly convenient, the use of evergreen letters potentially removes an important statute-of-limitation defense, thus permitting a claim to be asserted several years after the services were rendered.

-For more on the effectiveness of different types of engagement letters, read "Professional Liability Spotlight: Which Engagement Letter Reigns Supreme?
+For more on the effectiveness of different types of engagement letters, read Which Engagement Letter Reigns Supreme?.

 Where can I find a sample engagement letter for (insert name of service)?

 Sources of sample engagement letters and sample terms and conditions include a CPA's professional liability carrier, the AICPA (particularly the Tax Section), paid providers, and alliance networks.
 Leverage samples to help create engagement letter templates that are best for your firm, services, clients, and risk tolerance.
 Remember to have an attorney familiar with the laws in your jurisdiction review your templates for enforceability.
 CNA policyholders can access sample engagement letters in the Policyholder Resource Center.